LouisBoucquet/louisboucquet.github.io/null-vs-undefined/README.md

 ### A Best practice

-Dealing with the difference between absence and `undefined` can be anoying.
+Dealing with the difference between absence and `undefined` can be annoying.
 That's where `null` comes in, you can use the convention to only explicitly use `null`.
 That way when you get `undefined` somewhere you don't have to wonder if it is a mistake or actually a vallue that has been set to `null`.